mnr/writing-wip/kwak-anthology.md

 Lupe pointed at a green circuit board appearing in the back of the oven.
 Parts were missing; the reconstruction could only do so much and chose not to fill in missing data.

 "This isn't the standard Hestia circuit board.
-Someone built and installed a home-built version."
+Someone installed a home-built version."

 "Can you move to the scan of the bedroom desk," asked Araci.